pitalco/ist-forward/README.md

 ## Getting Started
 You will need to have NodeJS, Agoric SDK and IBC Golang Relayer installed to get started.

+## NOTE
+You have to use a patched SDK here https://github.com/pitalco/agoric-sdk/tree/fix-vibc.
+These patches will be applied to Mainnet-b in next upgrade.

 ## Installation & Setup
 ```bash
 cd $HOME